 Contributors JJM and JMAA conceived and designed the study.
 CS, PP-P, CN, GO and JGnD acquired the data for the work.
 IC prepared the data, and together with JJM and JMAA, conducted statistical analysis.
 All authors interpreted data for the work.
 JJM and IC prepared the first draft of the manuscript.
 All authors revised the paper critically for important intellectual content and approved the final version.

-Funding This study received a grant from the Spanish Health Research Fund (FIS), and the European Regional Development Fund (ERDF) call for Health Research, reference PI16/00816.
+Funding This study received a grant from the Instituto de Salud Carlos III (Spanish Health Research Fund), and the European Regional Development Fund/European Social Fund (ERDF/ESF) call for Health Research, reference PI16/00816.

 Competing interests None declared.